brege/plex-letterboxd/README.md

 ## Plex to Letterboxd Exporter

-Export your Plex watch history to a Letterboxd‑compatible CSV with TMDB IDs for reliable matching.
+Export your Plex watch history and ratings to a Letterboxd‑compatible CSV file using TMDB IDs for reliable matching.

 ### Install